yuvrajsinghshek/laptop_price_prediction/README.md

 # Laptop Price Prediction

-A machine learning project that predicts laptop prices based on their technical specifications.
+This project predicts laptop prices using machine learning based on key hardware specifications.
-This project includes complete data cleaning, feature engineering, model training, and a Streamlit-based interactive interface that allows users to predict prices by selecting specifications from dropdown menus.
+It includes a clean dataset, preprocessing pipeline, trained ML model, and an interactive Streamlit application.

 ## Project Overview

-This project aims to build a supervised machine learning model that accurately estimates laptop prices using key features such as:
+The aim is to build a model that can estimate laptop prices using features such as:

-Company,
+Company

-Type,
+Type

-Processor Series,
+Processor brand & series

-RAM,
+RAM

-Storage,
+Storage (SSD/HDD)

-GPU,
+GPU brand & type

-Operating System,
+Operating System

-Display Features,
+Display PPI

 Weight

-The Streamlit web application provides an intuitive interface for users to select specifications and instantly view predicted laptop prices.
+The Streamlit app provides dropdown-based selection for every feature and predicts the price instantly.

 ## Project Structure